Pelochus/paparazzi/README.md

 ### Other
 - Added initial bare-metal implementation for Crazyflie 2.1
-- Added firmware configuration XML in UGR/...
+- Added firmware configuration for Crazyflie in `conf/airframes/UGR/`
+- Added new flightplan for Crazyflie in `conf/flight_plans/UGR/`
+- Added Crazyflie 2.1 GVF in `conf/conf_ugr.xml`
 - blah blah

 ### Useful links, docs and related to this repo